-South Sudan's warring factions have signed a ceasefire plan, a move that is expected to end weeks of deadly fighting between the government and rebel forces.
+South Sudan's warring factions Thursday signed a cease-fire which is expected to end weeks of deadly fighting between the government and rebels.

-Representatives for President Salva Kiir and his opponents signed the plan Thursday in Ethiopia's capital, where they have been meeting with mediators from East African regional bloc known as IGAD .
+Representatives for President Salva Kiir and the rebels signed the deal Thursday in Ethiopia.
+The East African regional bloc known as IGAD mediated.

-Representatives at the talks signed two agreements.
-One agreement calls for both sides to immediately cease all military operations and refrain from any action that could lead to confrontations.
-It also calls for the establishment of a verification and monitoring team.
+The parties signed two agreements.
+The first calls for both sides to immediately cease all military operations and refrain from any action that could lead to fighting.
+The second deals with the status of detainees.

-The second agreement deals with the status of detainees.
-Earlier, negotiations had bogged down over the government's refusal to release 11 political opposition supporters who were detained shortly after the crisis erupted in mid-December.
+The government had been refusing to free 11 political opposition supporters arrested shortly after the crisis erupted in mid-December.

-However, a government representative at the talks told a reporter for VOA that the detainees would still have to face due process of law.
+A government representative told a reporter for VOA that the detainees would still have to face due process of law.

-South Sudan's crisis was touched off by a December gun battle at army headquarters in the capital, Juba.
-President Kiir accused former vice president Riek Machar of attempting a coup, a charge Machar denied.
+Fighting in South Sudan broke out last month with a gun battle at army headquarters.
+President Kiir accused former vice president Riek Machar of attempting a coup.
+Machar denied the charge.

-A Thursday statement said U.N. humanitarian chief Valerie Amos is set to begin a three-day trip to South Sudan on Monday.
+U.N. humanitarian chief Valerie Amos will begin a three-day trip to South Sudan Monday.
 The U.N. said she will meet with government representatives and humanitarian groups in an effort to draw attention to the "humanitarian consequences" of the country's unrest.

 In a VOA interview, Atlantic Council Africa Center Director Peter Pham said Thursday's agreement is a "good first step."
 He says, however, there are questions about whether the government and opposition have full control of their forces.